kwaldenphd/python-structured-data/README.md

 - How can we start to make sense of the data based on available documentation?

 Q3B: Write two programs that load the data in Python using the two different approaches highlighted in this lab:
-- Lists and sublists (steps 51-60, or steps 61-69 for loading the file using a for loop)
+- Lists and sublists
-- Dictionaries (steps 92-98, and steps 99-100 cover how to deal with a file that does not include a header row)
+- Dictionaries

 Answer to this question includes program + comments that document process and explain your code.